jasoncd31/jasoncd31/README.md

 ## Hello world, the name is Jason! 👋

-I am currently an undergraduate student at Loyola Marymount University!
+I am currently an Graduate student at Loyola Marymount University!
 I am passionate about frontend development and game design/development.

 Check out some interesting stuff I've made!